hovren/kontiki/docs/kontiki.rst

 Data objects
     Some measurements are connected to more complex objects, which might in turn be available for estimation.
-    A prime example are camera measurements, where the associated landmark is an object that we want to estimate as well.
+    A prime example are :ref:`sec_camera_measurements`, where the associated :class:`.Landmark` is an object that we want to estimate as well.

-The trajectory, and set of measurements, are then added to a :py:class:`TrajectoryEstimator` instance that can then minimize the measurement errors.
+The trajectory, and set of measurements, are then added to a :py:class:`.TrajectoryEstimator` instance that can then minimize the measurement errors.